xphx/master-thesis/implementation/main.typ

 #figure(
   image("assets/tile_line_example.svg", width: 60%),
   caption: [Generating tiles for a line.
-Yellow points represent the locations where the line interesects the top of a tile.]
+Yellow points represent the locations where the line intersects the top of a tile.]
 ) <generating-tiles>

 #figure(